Privacy Policy

 30. Changes to this privacy notice

-This privacy notice was published on 18th May 2018 and last updated also on that day.
+This privacy notice was published on 18th May 2018 and last updated on 4 January 2024.

 Chambers continually reviews its privacy practices and may change this policy from time to time.
 When an update is created, it will be placed on the Chambers’ website.